g00glen00b/dimitri.codes/content/posts/2019-10-15-creating-pages-with-gatsby/index.md

 featuredImage: "../../images/logos/gatsby.png"
 categories: ["JavaScript", "Tutorials"]
 tags: ["Gatsby", "GraphQL", "React"]
+excerpt: "Gatsby has a large set of APIs, and one of them is to programmatically create new pages.
+In this tutorial we'll use this API to create detail pages for each blogpost."
 ---

 In [my latest tutorial](/using-gatsby-with-wordpress-as-a-headless-cms/), I've explored the possibilities with Gatsby and WordPress.
 While we built a proper index-page, our WordPress-powered Gatsby blog is far from done.